briandenicola/azure-multi-region-proof-of-concept/Readme.md

 # Testing

 # Backlog
-- [] Moved to Taskfile for deployments instead of script
+- [x] Moved to Taskfile for deployments instead of script
-- [] Code updates to Managed Identities
+- [] Code and infrastructure updates to Managed Identities
 - [] General rev updates of TF resources
 - [] Update naming standards
 - [] Moved to Managed Redis instead of Azure Cache for Redis